 328 Chelsea Street

-During much of the Civil War, Jacksonville was occupied by the Union Army.
-A large portion of the Union’s soldiers were former enslaved who had joined the cause to fight the confederacy in order to provide freedom for their loved ones.
-After the end of the war, many stuck around and settled in the northwestern portion of Brooklyn, establishing the community as a reconstruction era African-American community.
+Jacksonville during the Civil War was a hotbed of Union sentiment, with many white citizens and virtually all African-Americans supporting the U.S. cause.
+The Union occupied Jacksonville four times and held the town permanently after the last occupation in February 1864.
+A large portion of the Union’s soldiers were former enslaved who joined up to fight the Confederacy in order to secure freedom for their loved ones.
+After the end of the war, many veterans and their families stuck around and established Jacksonville’s earliest Black neighborhoods.
+One of these was located in the northwest portion of Brooklyn, which grew into a sizable Reconstruction-era Black community.

+The historic home, like most of the older buildings still standing in Brooklyn, are in danger of demolition.
 Failing in its 2013 request to become recognized as a local historic district, much of the storied Gullah Geechee neighborhood has been erased from existence with the recent emergence of Brooklyn as a popular location for urban living.
-With gentrification in full effect, this boarded up and abandoned post civil war cottage (also known as the Buffalo Soldier’s House) is the last still standing, providing a direct link with the city’s Reconstruction era past.
+With gentrification in full effect, this boarded up and abandoned post-Civil War cottage is the last still standing.

 Operated by Jack D. Wynn, the hotel became a favorite spot of Louis Armstrong when visiting LaVilla.
-Wynn’s son, Daniel Ruben Wynn, is a noted local artist who had his work exhibited at the Center of International Culture in Paris, France in 1975.
-In addition to Armstrong, others who performed at the Lenape include Dizzie Gillespie, Billie Holiday and Ray Charles, who briefly lived at 633 West Church Street.
-Today the building looks worse than it did when it was acquired by the City of Jacksonville decades ago as a part of a failed plan to revitalize the area.
+In addition to Armstrong, others who performed at the Lenape include Dizzie Gillespie, Billie Holiday, James Brown, Louis Jordan and Ray Charles, who briefly lived one block south on West Church Street.
+Since the 1990s River City Renaissance urban renewal program, the property has been owned by the City of Jacksonville, although past attempts to restore it haven’t found success.